abdallah-odeh/flutter_file_downloader/README.md

 Also it has callbacks and progress listeners with a very easy installation
 Note: This plugin is not built for iOS, it will not effect it at all.

+## Features:

+- Ability to change file name once downloaded
+- Ability to start a bulk download
+- Ability to pass headers with each download task
+- Ability to manage download notifications (all/progress only/off)
+- Ability to determine where to download (public downloads/app directory)
+- Ability to track download progress

 ## Getting Started

 First, make sure that you've added the permissions to your AndroidManifest.xml